-I have finally gotten around to reviewing Everything £5 Pounds, AKA Everything5Pounds.com, the online fashion discount shop.
+I have finally gotten around to writing a review of Everything £5 Pounds, AKA Everything5Pounds.com, the online fashion discount shop.
 Here’s a proper no-punches-pulled account of my shopping experience, and an appraisal of whether the pros outweigh the cons.

 About the company

-The clothes from the high street shops tend to include mid-priced brands such as River Island, ASOS, Zara, Next, Topshop, Vero Moda, Berskha, Marks & Spencer, and maybe even the occasional garment from Karen Millen.
+The clothes from the high street shops tend to include mid-priced brands such as River Island, ASOS, Zara, Next, Topshop, Vero Moda, Benetton, Marks & Spencer, and maybe even the occasional garment from Karen Millen.
 They’re generally past season stock, but you sometimes find current season overstocks as well.
-They’re mostly well made and the £5 price tag usually represents very good value for money.
+They’re mostly well made and the £5-ish price tag usually represents good value for money.

-The non branded clothes and shoes are a lot more variable in their sizing and quality, but the nature of the way Everything £5 Pounds works means that you can’t be told that it’s a non branded item either.
+The non-branded clothes and shoes are a lot more variable in their sizing and quality, but the nature of the way Everything £5 Pounds works means that you can’t be told that it’s a non-branded item either.
 The shop isn’t allowed to tell you which is which, and it doesn’t say what the original price would have been.
-Some of them are still good value for money, but there are others that you could get for £3 at Primark that would be better.
-It’s a mixed bag.
+Some of them are still good value for money, but there are others that you could get for £3 at Primark that would be better quality, pound for pound.

 How do you find an Everything £5 bargain?